brodybits/mbflow/flowbox.coffee.md

         newListener

-      put = (message) ->
+      post = (message) ->
-        if full then throw new Error 'Cannot put: flowbox is already full' contents = message
+        if full then throw new Error 'Cannot post: flowbox is already full' contents = message
         full = true
         if listener then listener.trigger myself